WritingHusky/haste_apworld/docs/en_Haste.md

 ## What does randomization do to this game?

 Shards are locked behind an unlock item.
 Abilites are shuffled into the item pool.
-Buy an item at a shop per shard will give a item into the ap world.
+Buy an item at a shop and beat the boss per shard to check an item into the ap world.

 ## What are the Items in this ApWorld?

 - Progressive Shard: Unlocks the next shard
 - Ability (Slomo, Grapple, Fly): Give the player that ability.
-- Shard Shop Filler Item: Does Nothing.
-(Filler item that will get a use soon)
+- Anti-Spark Bundle: Give you an amount of anti-sparks

 ## What location are in the ApWorld?